-Karyn Levitt, soprano, is delighted to showcase her latest program, On Hollywood and Weimar The Songs of European Composers from the Golden Age of Film, at the York Theatre in New York City, following a recent performance of Bernstein songs with Broadway composer/pianist Jimmy Roberts at St. Francis College debut, following recent performances at Princeton University, Brecht-Haus in Berlin, Café Sabarsky, Metropolitan Room, The Town Hall, Symphony Space, Carnegie Hall (Weill), USC, Hunter, Bates and Amherst Colleges, and the Goethe Institutes of Boston and Los Angeles.
+Karyn Levitt (Soprano) is delighted to showcase her latest program, On Hollywood and Weimar The Songs of European Composers from the Golden Age of Film, at the York Theatre in New York City, following a recent performance of Bernstein songs with Broadway composer/pianist Jimmy Roberts at St. Francis College, as well as performances at Princeton University, Brecht-Haus in Berlin, Café Sabarsky, Metropolitan Room, The Town Hall, Symphony Space, Carnegie Hall (Weill), USC, Hunter, Bates and Amherst Colleges, and the Goethe Institutes of Boston and Los Angeles.

 Ms. Levitt is among the leading Lied singers in the highly demanding Eisler repertoire: "Karyn Levitt is able to achieve great poetic beauty by blending the words and the music to form an artful and contradictory whole, at once unusual and touching."
 (Peter Deeg, IES, 2016)

 In addition to being a celebrated soprano, Ms. Levitt is a distinguished producer, known for her historic collaboration with the foremost Brecht translator, Eric Bentley, whose centennial tribute she produced at The Town Hall.
 Noted for allowing Eisler's songs "to bloom and be beautiful in a way which is undoubtedly musically expressive" (London Times, I. Wardle), she curated and performs an evening of Hanns Eisler songs, Will There Still Be Singing?
 A Hanns Eisler Cabaret, that has earned rave reviews.
 Her CD, Eric Bentley's Brecht-Eisler Song Book (Roven Records), received excellent reviews in Berlin and London.